No Waitlist! | Reach Out Today - 585-430-9877

 associate art therapist

-Evelyn Varlan (she/her)
+Evelyn Varlan, LCAT-P (she/her)

-• neurodivergence
+• Neurodivergence

-• LGBTQ+ issues
+• LGBTQ+ Issues

-• OCD & anxiety
+• OCD & Anxiety

-$100 self-pay rate.
+$100 self-pay rate

 Seeking help can be intimidating.
-To alleviate this, I cultivate a welcoming and conversational therapeutic environment, working alongside you to tailor goals to your specific needs.
+To address this, I cultivate a welcoming, conversational therapeutic environment, working alongside you to tailor goals to your specific needs.
 In my practice, I utilize psychotherapy modalities rooted in acceptance and commitment therapy (ACT) and existential therapy.
 Through these approaches, you’ll develop a stronger sense of direction, a more positive sense of self, and improved psychological well-being.
 I am a firm believer that we are experts in our own story; It is not my role to inform you on who you are or what you should aspire to be.
 My role is to provide insight, support, and the tools necessary for you to live a fulfilling life in accordance with your values.
 I also believe in using art as a means for self-expression and exploration.
 Art can access the parts of ourselves that aren’t always readily apparent, acting as a reflection of our innermost selves and giving us a voice when we otherwise may not have one.
 I am a firm believer in art-as-therapy, utilizing the act of creation to reduce stress and improve mental clarity.
 Through our work together, you can expect to engage in deep self-reflection and challenge unhelpful beliefs in order to find improved confidence and emotional awareness, reduce intrusive thoughts, and maintain healthier relationship patterns.

 “It felt good to say those things out loud.
 It was a relief to free them from my head and expose them to the light.”